 The Hon Paul A Volcker

-Chairman, Board of Governors, Federal Reserve System (1979-1987); Chairman, James D Wolfensohn Inc (1987-1996); chair, International Accounting Standards Committee; Emeritus Professor, International Economic Policy, Princeton University CANADA
+Chairman, Board of Governors, Federal Reserve System (1979-1987); Chairman, James D Wolfensohn Inc (1987-1996); chair, International Accounting Standards Committee; Emeritus Professor, International Economic Policy, Princeton University

 Mr Jim Baillie